 Also for me, success is relative; success is the achievement of set goals.
 So my goals and your goals are different; achieving mine is success, and achieving yours is success.
 The question is, what are your set goals?
 And being constantly successful in all that I do, and seeing that my actions are felt in society, is fulfilment for me.

 What do you have to say to that young woman who has dreams but is crippled with doubts and self-limiting beliefs?

 Dear young woman, I was in your shoes a while back, you must learn to discover and celebrate your uniqueness: we all are unique and we have different gifts and purposes!

 Often times, we find that thing we are called to do in life when we take a moment to look inwards and find our true essence, what makes you, you!
 This may not be popular or be in trend, people can laugh at you, as long as you are doing what you are called to, its not a problem, you are okay.

-Find your gift and calling and endeavour not to compare your life to another, often times when you compare, you miss it, the folks you may be comparing your life with, do not necessarily have it together, they simply make it seem so.
-What you have is soooo precious, be careful not to trade your real for fake that seem real.
+Find your gift and calling and endeavour not to compare your life to another.
+Often times when you compare, you miss it.
+The folks you may be comparing your life with, do not necessarily have it together, they simply make it seem so.
+What you have is so precious, be careful not to trade your real for fake that seem real.

 What do you do for fun, and how do you unwind?